-The project “How a Nation is Born: Reconstructing Four Centuries of Brazilian Economic Growth” (REGROWTH) started in 2022 with a Marie Skłodowska-Curie Actions grant from the European Comission for two years at ICS, University of Lisbon.
-Currently the project continues at the Center for Research in Economics and Comparative Development at the Lusíada University of Lisbon.
+The project “How a Nation is Born: Reconstructing Four Centuries of Brazilian Economic Growth” (REGROWTH) began in 2022 with a Marie Skłodowska-Curie Actions Individual Fellowship grant from the European Comission for two years at ICS, University of Lisbon.
+The project is currently ongoing at the Center for Research in Economics and Comparative Development at the Lusíada University of Lisbon with a grant from the Haddad Foundation.

 In this page, we will make available the data files (as soon as the papers are published) and other useful information built by the project.

-Prices, wages, and real wages for Pernambuco, São Paulo, Rio Grande do Sul, and Minas Gerais coming soon.
+Prices, wages, and real wages for Bahia, Rio de Janeiro, Pernambuco, São Paulo, Rio Grande do Sul, and Minas Gerais (1572–1920) coming soon.

 Publications

-African Slavery and the Reckoning of Brazil.
-CEPR working paper. (with Nuno Palma).
-[New version coming soon]
+African Slavery and the Reckoning of Brazil. (with Nuno Palma).
+Submitted. [latest version: October 2025] [CEPR] [Lewis Lab]

 Research Team